bonkzwonil/voiceAtis/README.md

 Although the script is well tested and there should not occur any side-effects, the use of this script is at your own risk.

+### Notice for FSX users
+Also FSX has its own ATIS information broadcasted on the same frequency.
+It uses its own voice engine thus doesn't interfer with voiceAtis.
+Nevertheless the spoken messages and the displayed text may be disturbing.
+To disable them uncheck the following options.
+* Options > General > All ATC options
+* Options > Sounds > Voice

+### Notice for P3D users
+I didn't test voiceAtis with P3D as I don't own this simulator, but it should work with the appropriate version of FSUIPC.
+If you are a P3D user, please tell me if it worked.
+If it didn't work, open an issue so that I can fix it.

+Also instructions to disable the standard ATIS of the simulator are highly appreciated!

 ## Bugs and issues
 * Please report bugs via the github issues tab.
     * It is usefull to attach the logfile from "root/logs".